marvinwel/Bank_App-with-Database/README.md

 - **Overdraft Protection**: This bank app includes a unique feature allowing users to overdraft up to a maximum of $50.
 This can be a helpful buffer for minor financial emergencies.

+- **Branch Management**: As the bank expands, new branches can be opened directly from the app.
+Each branch can hire employees and offer services to local customers.

+## Listing Branches by State

+The app provides a convenient way to list all branches by state.
+Users can easily navigate through the branches in their desired location, facilitating efficient customer service and engagement.

 ## Getting Started

 Follow these steps to get the project up and running on your machine:

 1. Clone this repository: `git clone https://github.com/yourusername/flutter-bank-app.git`
-2. Install Flutter: Follow the official [installation guide](https://flutter.dev/docs/get-started/install)
+2. Install Flutter: Follow the official [installation guide](https://github.com/marvinwel/Bank_App-with-Database.git)
 3. Open the project in your favorite code editor.
 4. Run the app: `flutter run`